 After you are released from the hospital you may still need help or supervision from a nurse or other medical professional.
 Often these attendant care providers change bandages, administer medications, and assist with in-home rehabilitation.
-In less serious cases, a home health aide can assist you with bathing, food preparation, and eating.
+In less serious cases, a home health aide can assist you with bathing, dressing, food preparation, and eating.

 Sometimes, especially in brain injury cases, there is an ongoing need for supervision – someone to stay in the home and make sure things are safe.
 Home supervision includes making sure the stove is turned off, candles are blown out, etc., and that your loved one can get to safety in the event of an emergency.